-Labor Day, Railroad Strikes, & Eugene Debs' Socialist Party of America - American Minute with Bill Federer
+Labor Day, Railroad Strikes, Grover Cleveland, Eugene Debs, Socialist Party of America, Outsourcing - American Minute with Bill Federer

 There was rioting, pillaging, and burning of railroad cars, destroying an estimated $80 million worth of property in 27 states.